 Once the cake mix has been added, the cake mix needs to be spread out as evenly as possible.
 An uneven layer of cake mix will result in the butter running into the low spots and pooling.

 The cake mix can be gently patted down.
 Pushing too hard will cause the cherry and pineapple mixture to squish outsides or even through the cake mix.

-I don’t like floury uncooked bits of cake mix sitting on top of my dump cakes.
+I don’t like floury uncooked bits of cake mix sitting on top.
 To avoid this problem I use cold butter sliced thinly rather than melted butter that’s poured on top.

 I don’t use thick slices placed randomly, I am talking about covering every ounce of that cake top with butter!
 Use slices that are about 1/4-inch or thinner.

-Coconut goes well with cherries and can be added to the top of the cake during the last 20 minutes of baking.
-Alternatively, toasted coconut can be sprinkled on top after the cake is finished.
+Coconut goes well with cherries and can be added to the top of the cake during the last 20 minutes of baking to prevent burning.

 It’s rich enough to be served on its own with a simple glass of milk but my favorite way to serve it is warm with a scoop of vanilla ice cream.
 It’s the perfect combination of hot and cold.